h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Elastic net penalty
 ~~~~~~~~~~~~~~~~~~~

-As indicated previously, elastic net regularization is a combination of the :math:`\ell{_1}` and :math:`\ell{_2}` penalties parametrized by the :math:`\alpha` and :math:`\lambda` arguments (similar to "Regularization Paths for Genarlized Linear Models via Coordinate Descent" by Friedman et all).
+As indicated previously, elastic net regularization is a combination of the :math:`\ell{_1}` and :math:`\ell{_2}` penalties parametrized by the :math:`\alpha` and :math:`\lambda` arguments (similar to "Regularization Paths for Genarlized Linear Models via Coordinate Descent" by `Friedman et al <#references>`__).

  - :math:`\alpha` controls the elastic net penalty distribution between the :math:`\ell_1` and :math:`\ell_2` norms.
-It can have any value in the [0,1] range or a vector of values (via grid search).
-If :math:`\alpha=0`, then H2O solves the GLM using ridge regression.
+It can have any value in the [0,1] range or a vector of values (through grid search).
+If :math:`\alpha=0`, then H2O-3 solves the GLM using ridge regression.
 If :math:`\alpha=1`, then LASSO penalty is used.
  - :math:`\lambda` controls the penalty strength.
-The range is any positive value or a vector of values (via grid search).
+The range is any positive value or a vector of values (through grid search).
 Note that :math:`\lambda` values are capped at :math:`\lambda_{max}`, which is the smallest :math:`\lambda` for which the solution is all zeros (except for the intercept term).

 The combination of the :math:`\ell_1` and :math:`\ell_2` penalties is beneficial because :math:`\ell_1` induces sparsity, while :math:`\ell_2` gives stability and encourages the grouping effect (where a group of correlated variables tend to be dropped or added into the model simultaneously).
 When focusing on sparsity, one possible use of the :math:`\alpha` argument involves using the :math:`\ell_1` mainly with very little :math:`\ell_2` (:math:`\alpha` almost 1) to stabilize the computation and improve convergence speed.

 Regularization parameters in GLM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To get the best possible model, we need to find the optimal values of the regularization parameters :math:`\alpha` and :math:`\lambda`.
-To find the optimal values, H2O allows you to perform a grid search over :math:`\alpha` and a special form of grid search called "lambda search" over :math:`\lambda`.
+To find the optimal values, H2O-3 allows you to perform a grid search over :math:`\alpha` and a special form of grid search called "lambda search" over :math:`\lambda`.

-The recommended way to find optimal regularization settings on H2O is to do a grid search over a few :math:`\alpha` values with an automatic lambda search for each :math:`\alpha`.
+The recommended way to find optimal regularization settings on H2O-3 is to do a grid search over a few :math:`\alpha` values with an automatic lambda search for each :math:`\alpha`.

-- **Alpha**
+``alpha``
+'''''''''

 The ``alpha`` parameter controls the distribution between the :math:`\ell{_1}` (LASSO) and :math:`\ell{_2}` (ridge regression) penalties.
 A value of 1.0 for ``alpha`` represents LASSO, and an ``alpha`` value of 0.0 produces ridge reguression.

-- **Lambda**
+``lambda``
+''''''''''

 The ``lambda`` parameter controls the amount of regularization applied.
 If ``lambda`` is 0.0, no regularization is applied, and the ``alpha`` parameter is ignored.
-The default value for ``lambda`` is calculated by H2O using a heuristic based on the training data.
-If you allow H2O to calculate the value for ``lambda``, you can see the chosen value in the model output.
+The default value for ``lambda`` is calculated by H2O-3 using a heuristic based on the training data.
+If you allow H2O-3 to calculate the value for ``lambda``, you can see the chosen value in the model output.

 Lambda search
 ~~~~~~~~~~~~~

-If the ``lambda_search`` option is set, GLM will compute models for full regularization path similar to glmnet.
-(See the `glmnet paper <https://core.ac.uk/download/pdf/6287975.pdf>`__.)
-Regularization path starts at lambda max (highest lambda values which makes sense - i.e. lowest value driving all coefficients to zero) and goes down to lambda min on log scale, decreasing regularization strength at each step.
+If the ``lambda_search`` option is set, GLM will compute models for a full regularization path similar to glmnet (see the `glmnet paper for more information <https://core.ac.uk/download/pdf/6287975.pdf>`__).
+A regularization path starts at lambda max (which is the highest lambda values which makes sense, or the lowest value driving all coefficients to zero) and goes down to lambda min on the logarithmic scale, decreasing regularization strength at each step.
 The returned model will have coefficients corresponding to the “optimal” lambda value as decided during training.

 When looking for a sparse solution (``alpha`` > 0), lambda search can also be used to efficiently handle very wide datasets because it can filter out inactive predictors (noise) and only build models for a small subset of predictors.
 A possible use case for lambda search is to run it on a dataset with many predictors but limit the number of active predictors to a relatively small value.